 Low-cost grocery chain Aldi plans more US stores

+In this June 5, 2017, photo, a woman and child walk from Aldi food market, in Salem, N.H.
 Low-cost grocery chain Aldi says it plans to add more stores in the U.S. over the next five years, meaning more competition for traditional grocers, Walmart and organics-focused chains like Whole Foods.
-The German company focuses on private-label goods, like Trader Joe's does - so no Kraft macaroni and cheese - and has 1,650 stores in the United States.
+In this June 5, 2017, photo, a woman and child walk from Aldi food market, in Salem, N.H.
+Low-cost grocery chain Aldi says it plans to add more stores in the U.S. over the next five years, meaning more competition for traditional grocers, Walmart and organics-focused chains like Whole Foods.

 Add your comments below